zifnab06/Charter/Server.md

 - Flooding a structure
 - Killing others stabled animals, villagers, or taking crops without replanting

-3\. **We do not allow discussion promoting griefing in any way, shape or form** via communication mediums provided by Junction.
-This includes the in-game chat, subreddit, Mumble, forum or IRC channels.

-4\. **Be mindful of space**, give other builds room to breathe.
-On the same note, no one build holds priority over another.
-A large city/build may not be considered more valuable than the humble home of a single player.
+2\. **Be mindful of space**.
+Please give your fellow players room to build.
+Also, cities are no more important than single builds.

-5\. **Use of mods that give you an advantage over other players is unacceptable**.
-This includes but is not limited to: x-ray clients, speed hacking, flying hacks, etc. If you have a question about a specific mod, please check the [Junction Subreddit](/r/Junction).
-Someone may have asked this question before.
-If not, please post and ask.

-6\. **Do not create structures that will harm the efficient operation of the server**.
-This includes redstone machines that are on clocks and cannot be turned off, or pistons and dispensers that are activated without players deliberately doing so.

-7\. **Be mindful of your drops**: Do not leave your cobble lying around!
-This makes the server sad.
-It takes very little in terms of space and resources to carry a bucket of lava with you to destroy entities you do not intend to store.

-8\. **Keep the server SFW!** Aside from just not building suggestive structures, make sure the skin you use is also clothed - and preferably not offensive.
-Some skins, such as Hitler, are obviously offensive.
-Staff reserve the right to kick players using blatantly offensive skins and ask them to change their skin before logging on again.

-9\. **Please don't spam chat**.
-Also, advertising other servers is strictly prohibited.

-10\. **Keep your issues with other servers to those servers.** Junction is not a staging ground for attacks on servers you dislike.
-Discussion promoting attacks on other servers and/or its members is prohibited.

-Players who cannot abide by these guidelines will be subject to the section “[When Someone Breaks the Rules](#toc_8).”

-##Protections and YOU!
-**Staff protects builds, not claims**.
-It’s an anti-griefing measure, not a land-grab technique.
-To make a protection request, mark the corners of your build with something that stands out and that you can remove later, then use /modreq and tell us what we are protecting (adding coordinates in the req also helps).
+3\. **Staff protect builds, not claims**.
+Protections are an anti-griefing measure, not a land-grab technique.
+If you'd like a build protected, talk to a staff member.

-##You Can't Get Ye Item!
-**These items cannot be placed by players**.
-This list is as short as possible, and is intended solely to prevent griefing or widespread damage.

-- Flint and steel
-- TNT
-- TNT Minecarts

-Rules #2, #3, #4, protections, and the banned item list do not apply on Chaos.

-This list may change in the future, subject to a rules change proposal.
+4\. **Banned Items** (This list may change in the future, either because of a player vote or a technical reason)
+  * TNT
+  * TNT Minecarts
+  * Beds in Nether

+###Chaos
+1\. **No griefing spawn**.
+Areas outside spawn are fair game.

+2\. **Staff reserve the right to clean up anything which makes the game unplayable**.

+3\. **Chaos is volatile**.
+The map will reset as soon as possible after new major minecraft versions are released.

+###Other servers
+As other servers come and go, their respective sections will be updated here.
+All servers will have their rules posted somewhere in that server's spawn area.

 ##When Someone Breaks The Rules
-If a player breaks the rules or persists in ignoring the player guidelines, **they are subject to sanction**.
-While the rules violation will largely dictate the response, the first offense commonly results in the player being kicked from the server.
-Players who flagrantly break the rules, or continue to break the rules after being kicked, can be banned **with or without warning**.
+The severity of the violation will largely dictate the response.
+Normally, a player will be warned/kicked before they are banned.
+Players who continue to break the rules can be banned **with or without warning**.
+Most bans can be appealed.
+Instructions for appealing can be found [here](https://junction.at/appeal).

-Bans can, of course, be appealed.
-The appeals process will be located on the website.
-Please do not appeal or discuss appeals outside of the proper venue.
-Using an alt to evade a ban is prohibited; **DO NOT DO THIS**.
-If a staff member breaks the rules, or if there is a dispute with the staff member, **please take it to the Arbitration Committee**.
-If a member of the Arbitration Committee is involved in the dispute, that member is expected to recuse themselves.
+Do not use alt accounts to evade bans.
+Both you (and your alt) will recieve a longer ban duration for evading.

+If a staff member is found breaking the rules, please bring this information to another staff member.

 ##Staff Guidelines
 **The Number One Rule:** Real life and health always come first.
 This isn’t a job, it’s a game.